Concept musical: 1970s

-Director-choreographer Bob Fosse was a key figure in the further development of the concept musical.
-After directing the film version of Cabaret, Fosse helped to shape the 1972 Broadway musical Pippin, written by Stephen Schwartz and Roger Hirson.
-Fosse’s conceptual vision for Chicago, which opened on Broadway in 1975, featured vaudeville routines that "comment[ed] on the system of justice and imprisonment in Chicago in the 1920s...
+After directing the film version of Cabaret, director-choreographer Bob Fosse helped shape the 1972 Broadway musical Pippin, written by Stephen Schwartz and Roger Hirson.
+Fosse's conceptual vision for Chicago, which opened on Broadway in 1975, featured vaudeville routines that "comment on the system of justice and imprisonment in Chicago in the 1920s...
 Kander and Ebb and Fosse and Prince were advancing upon the convention by which characters have two modes of existence in musicals.
 They were taking the convention literally, putting show business settings next to 'real' settings... and letting the two overlap."

-A Chorus Line marked the first use of the word "conception" in connection with musical theatre.
-The show, based on interviews with actual dancers, uses the premise of an audition to expose the complex lives of previously-faceless chorus members.
-Considered by many to be the quintessential concept musical, the popularity of the 1975 New York Shakespeare Festival/Public Theater production and its subsequent Broadway transfer kicked the growing concept musical phenomenon into high gear.
+The phrase "conceived by" preceded Michael Bennett's billing in A Chorus Line.
+Often cited as the quintessential concept musical, the popularity of the 1975 New York Shakespeare Festival/Public Theater production and its subsequent Broadway transfer kicked the growing concept musical phenomenon into high gear.
+Based on interviews with actual dancers, the show uses the premise of an audition to expose the complex lives of previously-faceless chorus members.

+Pacific Overtures, among the more obscure Sondheim scores, delineates a theme of naïve illusion maturing to acceptance.
+The show, directed by Prince, opened at the Winter Garden Theatre in 1976, winning the Drama Critics Circle award for Best Musical.
+Sondheim explained his writing process for the show: "What we actually did was to create a mythical Japanese playwright in our heads, who has come to New York, seen a couple of Broadway shows, and then goes back home and writes a musical about Commodore Perry's visit to Japan.
+It's this premise that helped to give us tone and style for the show."
+The show mixes traditional forms of kabuki and vaudeville to present a unique viewpoint.
+Sondheim's Sweeney Todd (1979) pushed the genre's boundaries into horror.